xianleizheng/mybatis-jackson/README.md

 invalid JSON string.

 ##Add to your project
 You can add this artifact to your project using [JitPack](https://jitpack.io/#javaplugs/mybatis-jackson).
 All versions list, instructions for gradle, maven, ivy etc. can be found by link above.

 To get latest commit use -SNAPSHOT instead version number.

 ## Configure
-In result map configuration you should use ```javaType="com.fasterxml.jackson.core.TreeNode"```
+In result map configuration you should use:

+* ```javaType="com.fasterxml.jackson.core.TreeNode"```
+* ```javaType="com.fasterxml.jackson.databind.JsonNode"```

-You should not configure anything if you want to use TreeNode types as arguments in your mapper functions, but keep in mind that handler only expect objects of type ArrayNode or ObjectNode.
+You should not configure anything if you want to use TreeNode types as arguments in your mapper functions, but keep in mind that handler only expect objects of type ArrayNode or ObjectNode for TreeNodeTypeHandler.
+And JsonNode for JsonNodeValueTypeHandler.

 ### Mybatis config